 Please be aware that if self-monitoring is selected, it is the responsibility of the SIU to sample and test parameters outlined in their wastewater discharge permit at the required frequency.
+Be aware that if any discharge should occur during the monitoring frequency period, even if it is one day, a sample must be collected.
 If, at the end of the year, this requirement is not fulfilled, the SIU shall be deemed out of compliance with their wastewater discharge permit, resulting in enforcement action by the City including the forfeiture of future self-monitoring privileges.
 If your SIU chooses self-monitoring, the City of Yakima is still required to sample and test each SIU at least once per year in accordance with the City's NPDES Permit.